Rangers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 15 doubles, a triple, six home runs, 13 walks and 27 RBI (50 total hits).
-He has swiped six bases.
+- Reynolds has 16 doubles, a triple, six home runs, 13 walks and 28 RBI (51 total hits).
+He has stolen six bases.

 Reynolds Recent Games